proven-network/proven-node/README.md

 - [locks-memory](crates/locks-memory): In-memory (single node) implementation of locks for local development.
 - locks-nats: TODO: Implementation of distributed locks using NATS with HA replication.
 - [nats-monitor](crates/nats-monitor): Helper crate for querying NATS HTTP monitoring endpoints.
-- [nats-server](crates/nats-server): Configures and runs a NATS server for inter-enclave communication.
+- [nats-server](crates/nats-server): Configures and runs a NATS server for inter-node communication.
 - [postgres](crates/postgres): Configures and runs a Postgres server to provide storage for Radix Gateway.
 - [radix-aggregator](crates/radix-aggregator): Configures and runs Radix Gateway's data aggregator.
 Also manages migration process as part of boot.
 - [radix-gateway](crates/radix-gateway): Configures and runs a local Radix Gateway.